RESPONSE TO HURRICANES FLORENCE AND MICHAEL

 Special grants are being made available to animal welfare organizations and agencies by a collaborative of animal welfare grantmakers in order to meet the needs of pets and pet owners arising from large-scale natural or man-made disasters.
 Members of this collaborative include but are not limited to: A Kinder World Foundation, American Society for the Prevention of Cruelty to Animals (ASPCA), Petco Foundation, Petfinder Foundation, and PetSmart Charities.

-These grants are available to qualified animal welfare organizations and government agencies based in the U.S. or a U.S. territory whose communities are suffering the impact of Hurricanes Harvey, Irma, or Maria and whose work benefits companion animals (e.g., dogs and cats).
+These grants are available to qualified animal welfare organizations and government agencies based in the U.S. whose communities are suffering the impact of Hurricanes Florence or Michael and whose work benefits companion animals (e.g., dogs, cats, and equines).

 Applicants must meet all of the following eligibility criteria:

-- The applicant organization must have been directly affected by the disaster or be providing/participating in direct response to the disaster at the request of an Agency Having Jurisdiction (AHJ).
+The applicant organization must have been directly affected by the disaster or be providing/participating in direct response to the disaster at the request of an Agency Having Jurisdiction (AHJ).
 (For more information about specific AHJs in the affected areas, which vary by county, contact the county Offices of Emergency Management in Alabama, Florida, Georgia, North Carolina, South Carolina, and Virginia.)

-- The applicant organization must be located in or near the affected geographic areas within U.S. states or territories only
+The applicant organization must be located in or near the affected geographic areas within the U.S. only

 Funding may include the following purposes:

 Resources, including pet supplies and food for pet owners